zwets/sms-gateway/README.md

 facilities for dealing with backend failures, including scheduling retries.

-For this reason, the SMS Gateway is configured for "fail-fast" operation: when a backend connection is unavailable, it will attempt fail-over after a short timeout, and without retries.
+For this reason, the SMS Gateway is configured for "fail-fast" operation: when a backend WASP connection is unavailable, it will attempt fail-over after a short timeout and without retries.

+With the SMPP backend, it retries connecting every 12s @TODO@ consider aborting.

 Related Camel docs: